tvghung/monopoly/project-document/monopoly-websockets/Persistence/postgres-and-recovery.instruction.md

 Migration 006 upgrades V4 snapshots to V5 without inventing a mascot or resetting gameplay; it normalizes legacy player/property colors and adds nullable character IDs.
 Migration 007 upgrades V5 snapshots to V6 with `rollSequence: 0` without
 reconstructing historical roll count.
-The V6 loader requires the field and the server increments it only inside a committed gameplay roll transaction.
+This is historical migration history; the current loader is V7 and requires the roll and semantic fields.
+Migration `008_semantic_card_v7.sql` upgrades V6 snapshots to V7 with empty public and private semantic lanes plus `completedCardOperations: []`; it deliberately does not reconstruct historical events or deck order.
+The server appends semantic events and advances card operations only inside committed room commands.
 Tests must cover idempotence, identity/session/token preservation, offer cancellation, fresh-runtime pending Buy/development/Jail/payment/proposal recovery, CAS/save failure and public/private no-leak behavior.